Houston Maritime Law Attorneys

 - Third, do not believe that you are required to give a recorded statement after any sort of accident and/or injury in the offshore field.
 Of course, reporting the incident as quickly as possible is a crucial step of the process; however, attention must be paid to the fact that many accidents can affect the memory and mental functioning of an injured person.
 Therefore, it is unwise to record a statement of events that may later need to be adjusted—a process that can prove to be quite difficult.

-From the initial filing of a claim to the preparation and proceedings of a court case, there are a number of instances in which your legal rights can be compromised.
-Unsympathetic employers and insurance companies care little, if at all, about the well-being of injured maritime employees.
+From the initial filing of a claim to the preparation and proceedings of a court case, there are a number of instances in which your rights can be compromised.
+Unsympathetic employers and insurance companies care little, if at all, about the well-being of injured employees.
 Therefore, is it imperative to seek legal representation from an attorney who does care about the future of your health and well-being.

 Maritime Law as It Applies to Employers